You’re Invited to Celebrate

 The traditions of a Quinceañera party go back centuries.
 Otherwise known as quince anos or quinces, is a valued tradition that celebrates a young girls new milestone into adult hood.
 Unlike the American “Sweet 16” celebration, Quinceañera are celebrations for when a young woman turns 15 years old.

 Rooted in Latin culture, quince celebrations are still different depending on the location and era you might have lived in.
 From traditional Mexico history to United States creativity, quinceaneras are performed all over the world.
-However, there are core values that are important.
+However they are celebrated their core values are the most important.

 Worship

-Before celebration begins, the Quinceañera and her family attend a religious ceremony for blessings and faith.
+It all begins with a worship service in the Sanctuary.
 Entering the church, the quinceanera will be accompanied with her court as well as her family and godparents.
-The readings are chosen by the quinceanera she, which is usually spoken by her also.
+The readings are chosen by the quinceanera and are usually spoken by her.

 The Quinceanera Traditional Court